 The Shared category houses all the blocks that have been shared with your organization.
 This means that any team member can build a block, save it, and make it accessible to everyone on the team through the Shared category.

 Check out our complete walkthrough of saving and sharing blocks here.

 Much like adding a block, elements can be added within the Layout tree and on page.
 To add an element within the layout tree, expand the block in which you’d like to add your element and click the light blue circle plus icon.
 Note: our advanced Designer Pro offering is needed to add new elements.

-To add an element on page, hover over the bottom of an existing element and click the purple plus that appears as you mouse over.
+To add an element on page, hover over the bottom of an existing element and click the light blue circle plus that appears as you mouse over.

 The elements category houses Splash’s library of simple pre-built elements.
 We call them simple because they populate with the basic foundation but often require styling.
 Here you can find elements such as buttons, text elements, headlines and repeatables.
 This is also where all of our dynamic elements live.
 Dynamic elements populate automatically based on the information you entered just before choosing your themes.
 They include:

 - Mapbox map

 - Google map

 Your options for adding a container are similar to those for adding a blocks and elements, but the moment at which you add your containers may vary based on your personal preference.
 You may prefer to add your containers and then add/position your elements or your may prefer to add all of your elements and then wrap them in containers.
 Similar to elements, you need Designer Pro access to add new containers.

 1. Expand the block to which you’d like to add the container